• Skip to primary navigation

 Instructions

-• Before mixing meatballs, bring marinara up to a simmer in a large pot.
+• Before mixing meatballs, bring sauce up to a simmer in a large pot.

 • To a large bowl add breadcrumbs and milk.
 Stir together with a fork so that the breadcrumbs become moistened.
 Add in the eggs, parsley, parmesan cheese, garlic, salt, black pepper and red pepper (if using onion, add it now too).
 Mix all together with a fork.